Actipro/Avalonia-Controls/Documentation/topics/themes/index.md

 A theme generator uses options in a theme definition to guide it on how to create theme resources like brushes, thicknesses, etc.  Distinct theme resources are generated for both `Light` and `Dark` theme variants, allowing for the theme generator to run a single time regardless of if an application toggles between light and dark modes at run-time.

 The colors of theme-generated brushes are based on a customizable color palette.
-This allows all the theme's neutral colors to be tinted towards a certain color tone, accent and other semantic colors to be configurable, and more.
+This allows all the theme's neutral colors to be tinted towards a certain color tone, darkness level controlled, accent and other semantic colors to be configurable, and more.

 See the [Theme Generator](theme-generator.md) topic to learn about the theme generation workflow and which extensibility points are available for customization purposes.